jiange91/lm_compiler/compiler/llm/README.md

     )
 ```

-As you can see, most of the original code is untouched.
-Our optimization techniques function over a lightweight wrapper on top of the endpoint.
+Upon creation of a `CogLM` instance, it is automatically registered with the optimizer.
+Therefore, in order to have a consistent set of optimization targets, all `CogLM`s should be initialized globally.
+After that, the API call is simply replaced with the invocation of `CogLM.forward`.
 Under the hood, we use `litellm` to invoke the user's request.

 ## Structured Output